TSDPRASAD88/E-commerce-follow-along/README.md

 * separate folders for frontend and bavkend
 * A functional login page in the frontend
 * Completed setting for tailwind css

+## Milestone 3:Backend configuration & database connection

+* Organized the backend folder structure for scalability
+* connected the server to the MongoDB using mongoose
+* Implemented error-handling middleware for API stability